Evan-Tyo/Blog/content/drafts/setting-up-gitlabs.md

 - Create Group: Design a group from scratch
 - Import Group: Pull in a group from another GitLab instance

-For more details involving groups navigate to the [GitLabs Groups](https://docs.gitlab.com/ee/user/group/) page.
+For more details involving groups navigate to the [GitLab Groups](https://docs.gitlab.com/ee/user/group/) page.

 ### Projects
 Projects are used to host the data related to the associated development work.